 232 Emerson Electric Co.
 Hall

-Chair of Electrical & Computer Engineering and Fred W. Finley Distinguished Professor in Electrical Engineering
+Department Chair and Fred W. Finley Distinguished Professor, Electrical and Computer Engineering

 573-341-4503 | kimballjw@mst.edu |